lisaymiller/backend-personality-quiz/README.md

 - Third, I actually made the Heroku app, chose GitHub as deployment, and linked the appropriate repo

--Fourth, I went to _Manage App_, then _Resources_, and added _Heroku Postgres_ as an add-on
+- Fourth, I went to _Manage App_, then _Resources_, and added _Heroku Postgres_ as an add-on

--Fifth, I went under _Settings_ and clicked _Reveal Config Vars_.
+- Fifth, I went under _Settings_ and clicked _Reveal Config Vars_.
 Here is where you fill in what your application properties needs.
 The variables that need configured are `SPRING_DATA_URL`, `SPRING_DATA_USERNAME`, `SPRING_DATA_PASSWORD`, `SPRING_JPA_HIBERNATE_DDL-AUTO`, and `SPRING_JPA_DATABASE-PLATFORM`.
 The information that corresponds with these variables can be found by clicking on the _Resources_ tab, click on Heroku Postgres, then on the _Settings_ tab, and then click the "View Credentials" button.
 This is where I found the values to the variables that need to be set. _Note_ The spring datasource url will look like this, you have to put your host, port, and database info in it: `SPRING_DATASOURCE_URL=jdbc:postgresql://<Host>:<Port>/<Database>`

--The tutorial I used is [here](https://blog.codecentric.de/en/2015/10/deploying-spring-boot-applications-to-heroku/)
+- The tutorial I used is [here](https://blog.codecentric.de/en/2015/10/deploying-spring-boot-applications-to-heroku/)

--Finally, anywhere you are calling localhost you need to call your actual website deployed with Heroku
+- Finally, anywhere you are calling localhost you need to call your actual website deployed with Heroku

--_Note: I had to change my java version to 1.8 in my pom.xml file to get my build to successfully build, keep an eye out for that!_
+- _Note: I had to change my java version to 1.8 in my pom.xml file to get my build to successfully build, keep an eye out for that!_

 #### Thats it!